Welcome!

 For us, community is a continuum of past, present, and future.
 We believe that being a good neighbor is a creative process—one that matters.
 Our project includes:

-• Our blog, augmenting the website’s regularly updated features, films, photos, and community resources (right) and more information about our project (top).
+• Our blog, regularly updated, augmenting features, films, photos, and community resources (right) and more information about our project (top).

 • Our community/history exhibits, described by a Violet Crown Festival corporate sponsor as “the event’s centerpiece” and by neighbors as “the heart of the festival.”